 Provider will remain on NDL until the USDA Food and Nutrition Service, in consultation with the TDA Food and Nutrition Division, determines that the noncompliance has been corrected, or until seven years after the disqualification.
 (If any CACFP debt has not been repaid, the provider and responsible principals will remain on NDL until the debt has been repaid.)

-Pursuant to §809.93, Boards must not reimburse providers that have been placed on NDL for CACFP.
+Pursuant to §809.93, Boards must not pay providers that have been placed on NDL for CACFP.

 Boards must be aware that once a provider has been placed on NDL, TDA notifies TWC and TWC forwards the notification to the Board in the workforce area in which the provider is located (managing Board) and any other Board with subsidized children enrolled with the provider, including children receiving protective services funded by DFPS.